District line: Fictional stations

 Walford East is a fictional District line station in the BBC television soap opera EastEnders, and since February 2010 episodes have used Computer-generated imagery (CGI) of District line trains running into the station.
 The production tube map situates this station in place of Bromley-by-Bow.

 In the Sherlock episode "The Empty Hearse", a fictional unopened terminus station called Sumatra Road (situated underneath the Houses of Parliament as a disused branch line from Westminster Station) was created for the episode's story of a terrorism plot.
 The station was actually filmed at Aldwych with ex-Northern line 1972 stock which caused continuity errors as deep-level trains and tunnels were used when the District line is sub-surface.

-West Ashfield tube station, despite its name, is a mock-up District line station in the third floor of a building used for training of TfL staff in a simulated environment; the "station" is slated to be closed by 2024.
+West Ashfield tube station, despite its name, is a mock-up District line station on the third floor of a building used for training of TfL staff in a simulated environment; the "station" is slated to be closed by 2024.
 Maps within the facility show West Ashfield as a station on the District line between West Kensington and Earl's Court.